Our Team

 David is a management consultant based in Edinburgh, Scotland, where he lives with his wife, daughter and hundreds of vinyl LPs.

-One of our founding trustees, David has been to Kenya several times over the past decade, spending time in a children’s home in Thika and with our partners at the Macheo organisation in Madaraka.
+One of our founding trustees, David has been to Kenya several times over the past decade, spending time at a children’s home in Thika and with our partners at the Macheo organisation in Madaraka.

 Kirsty Welsh